canmod/candid/README.md

 5. Check that required LaTeX packages are available
 6. Pull the CANDID datasets and store them as `rdata` files

 The `make` command creates a PDF of the manuscript and all statistics, images, and tables that either appear in the PDF, will appear in the published article, or on this repository.
 The figure files, `Fig1.tif` to `Fig8.tif`, are those that appear in the main text of the manuscript.
+The document containing supplementary information, `S1_Appendix.pdf`, is also produced.

-A pre-rendered version of the manuscript is [output/ms.pdf](output/ms.pdf).
+A pre-rendered version of the manuscript is [output/ms.pdf](output/ms.pdf), and this [output](output) directory contains pre-rendered versions of other related files.